jonathanprocter/practice-intelligently/replit.md

 This is a comprehensive therapy practice management system built as a full-stack web application.
 The system helps therapists manage clients, appointments, session notes, action items, and leverages AI for insights and analysis.
 It features a modern React frontend with shadcn/ui components and an Express.js backend with PostgreSQL database using Drizzle ORM.

-**Latest Update**: Completed full system integration with real Google Calendar OAuth, removed all mock data, updated branding to "Practice Intelligence", changed therapist name to "Dr. Jonathan Procter", and implemented PDF export functionality optimized for reMarkable Paper Pro.
+**Latest Update**: Successfully completed Google Calendar OAuth integration with proper error handling, fixed React import issues in calendar components, and implemented comprehensive calendar functionality with weekly/daily views, real-time event syncing, and PDF export optimized for reMarkable Paper Pro.

 ## User Preferences